-Finding affordable and eco-conscious baby toys can be ridiculously challenging financially.
+Finding affordable, eco-conscious baby toys can be financially challenging.
 In all of our bewildering progress in modernity, you would think that we would have made more affordable, sustainable baby toy options available to the populace.
 Alas, marketing and inflation exist alongside outright greed.

-You can find sustainable baby toys on a budget locally or online, but you may have to get creative with what you buy.
-Affordable options for eco-conscious parents are buying secondhand high-quality toys, making DIY toys and sensory activities with things you already have at home, and saving up for durable, long-lasting toys.
+You can find sustainable baby toys on a budget, both locally and online, but you have to get creative with what you buy.
+Affordable options for eco-conscious parents include buying high-quality secondhand toys, making DIY activities with items you already have at home, and saving for durable toys.

 Though these options may not necessarily come in brand-new packaging or seem sleek and spiffy, they are solid alternatives for those on a tight budget.